stefansavev/demo-interview-question-merge-intervals/README.md

 The following algorithm is used:
 1. Sort the intervals by their start time.
 2. Loop over the sorted intervals.
-    Invariants:
-        current is an interval that can grow from the end (but not from the start).
+* Invariant:  current is an interval that can grow from the end (but not from the start).
-    a.
-If current is not set, set it to the interval from the loop iteration b1.
-If current is set and the interval from the loop can be merged to current, then grow/update current to a merged interval b2.
-If current is set but the loop interval does not overlap with current, write current to output.
+* a.
+If current is not set, set it to the interval from the loop iteration
+* b1.
+If current is set and the interval from the loop can be merged to current, then grow/update current to a merged interval
+* b2.
+If current is set but the loop interval does not overlap with current write current to output.
+* c.
 Begin a new current interval
 3. Make sure to output current interval

 # Testing